sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/alerts.md

 | Voltage         | hw.voltage.status                           | WARN     | hw.voltage.status == 1                             |
 | Voltage         | hw.voltage.status                           | ALARM    | hw.voltage.status == 2                             |

-## Customizing Alert Body
+## Customizing Alert Content

-**${project.name}** allows you to customize the body of alerts with macros, you need to configure these macros in the `hardwareProblemTemplate` parameter in the `config/hws-config.yaml` file.
+**${project.name}** allows you to customize the content of alerts with macros, you need to configure these macros in the `hardwareProblemTemplate` parameter in the `config/hws-config.yaml` file.
 The procedure is detailed in the [Hardware Problem Template](configuration/configure-agent.md#Hardware_Problem_Template) section.

-The default alert body template is the following:
+The default alert content template is the following:

 ```
 Hardware problem on ${FQDN} with ${MONITOR_NAME}.${NEWLINE}${NEWLINE}${ALERT_DETAILS}${NEWLINE}${NEWLINE}${FULLREPORT}